Nomad-Media/samples-python/saved_search/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Updates a saved search.](ref:updatesavedsearch)
+> For more information about the API call used go to [Update Saved Search](https://developer.nomad-cms.com/docs/update-saved-search)